 How do I reschedule?

 We understand that numbers of students will fluctuate, however if there is a large change in numbers, please let us know as soon as you do.
 We have scheduled the day according to the numbers that you provided.
-We ask that you do not bring another class unexpectedly as we may not be able to accommodate them at the same time as your class resulting in long wait times for them to enter the museum.
-You are welcome to contact us via email at email@example.com or call 801.581.5567 to see if we can make the adjustment, but there is no guarantee that a large addition to your numbers can be accommodated.
+We ask that you do not bring another class unexpectedly as we may not be able to accommodate them at the same time as your class.
+Sometimes, resulting in long wait times for your students to enter the museum.
+You are welcome to contact us via email at firstname.lastname@example.org or call 801.585.5237 to see if we can make the adjustment, but there is no guarantee that a large addition to your numbers can be accommodated.